 These are the some of the realms we might touch on in therapy.

-You should know that I’ll be meeting with your caregivers or parent once a month or so.
+You should know that I may occasionally meet with your parents.
 I’ll support them in their desire to have a great relationship with you.

 However, you should also know that I very much value your confidentiality.
 Therapy doesn’t work without privacy.

-This means that when I meet with parents I do not tell them what we discuss in your sessions.
+This means that if I meet with parents I do not tell them what we discuss in your sessions.